marjanka3009/100-days-of-code/log.md

 ### Day 31 : February 11, Saturday

-**Today's Progress**: 1 hours Javascript fcc. truncate a string, started studying chunkey monkey slicing and pushing **Thoughts** Found part of the solution, but finally had to look it up on the internet.
+**Today's Progress**: 1 hours Javascript fcc. truncate a string, chunkey monkey slicing and pushing **Thoughts** Found part of the solution, but finally had to look it up on the internet.
 Still don' t really understand the solution.
 A challenge to study again later when more of the stuff has sunk in.
 Chunky monkey: pushing baffles me. pushing returns a number, not a string.
 Grrrr!
+Copied solution I only half understood.
+Study again later.

 ### Day 30 : February 10, Friday